S1mS1ngh/senior-design/README.md

 out of their existing circle.

 #### Description
-The Cincy Study platform uses web frameworks to create a website that allows for improved communication in a remote environment.
+The Bearcat Circle platform uses web frameworks to create a website that allows for improved communication in a remote environment.
 The platform uses a login page along with separate pages for specific features like groupchats, classes, etc. The platform will feature a homepage which will have all the core components of the platform on one main page.
 Each classroom/feature will have its own respective page for the best user experience.
 With all of these